openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 For data archiving, the following information needs to be compiled:

--   A database of the sample data collected by the interpreters, including:
+-   a database of the sample data collected by the interpreters, including:

-    -   The geographical coordinates in define coordinate or projection system.
+    -   the geographical coordinates in defined coordinates or projection system;
-    -   The unique identification code for each sample unit.
+    -   the unique identification code for each sample unit; and
-    -   The interpretation of all sample units including the previous interpretation(s) of the sample unit in the case this was revised or corrected.
+    -   the interpretation of all sample units including the previous interpretation(s) of the sample unit in the case this was revised or corrected.

--   The interpretation of sample units conducted by the coordinator.
+-   the interpretation of sample units conducted by the coordinator
--   Metadata regarding the interpreter that collected the sample data, when the data was collected, which data sources were used.
+-   metadata regarding the interpreter that collected the sample data, when the data was collected, and which data sources were used.

-Think about the work you did in completing Modules 1-4.
+Think about the work you did in completing Module 1, Module 2, Module 3 and Module 4.
 What other data do you think should be archived?
 What would be helpful to your colleagues or yourself in the future looking to replicate your work?

 You should store the data collection report, your data tables, any metadata, etc. in a standard format.
 When naming files, you should follow a naming convention, such as Data collection_data_date[year/month/day]_version number (FAO SOP).
 When writing your documentation report, you should include links to your data storage locations.

 Creating metadata
 """""""""""""""""

-This worksheet is designed to assist you in becoming more efficient and informed about documenting and archiving information related to the planning, preparation, and management of remote sensing dataset and analysis, such as analyses conducted for forest inventory monitoring (e.g. REDD+ activities).
+This worksheet is designed to assist you in becoming more efficient and informed about documenting and archiving information related to the planning, preparation and management of remote sensing datasets and analysis, such as analyses conducted for forest inventory monitoring (e.g. REDD+ activities).

 Documentation and archiving remote sensing analysis methods ensures that there is transparency and makes it easier to replicate or improve methods as programs increase in complexity and robustness.
-For more information on the good practice recommendations for documentation, archiving and reporting, please refer to the 2006 IPCC Guidelines (Vol. 1, Chp.
-6, Section 11).
+For more information on the good practice recommendations for documentation, archiving and reporting, please refer to the 2006 IPCC Guidelines (Volume 1, Chapter 6, Section 11).

 Below, we have provided you with headings and some questions for each step in the metadata creation process, including where you should provide information about your workflow in order to ensure transparency about your data and processing steps, and to comply with best practices.
 The information you provide below should be sufficient and clear enough so that someone else can understand how the analysis was conducted and would be able to replicate it.